PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 Our system leverages the Git submodule architecture to seamlessly manage these components.
 To dive deeper into how these elements integrate and function within our larger system, check out our [architecture documentation](https://docs.powerloom.io/docs/build-with-powerloom/snapshotter-node/architecture).

-To optimize your development process, we recommend forking the templates for:
+To optimize the development process, we recommend forking the templates for:

 - Snapshotter Configs: https://github.com/PowerLoom/snapshotter-computes
 - Snapshotter Computes: https://github.com/PowerLoom/snapshotter-configs